Sololearn raises $24M for its bite-sized, Duolingo-like mobile-first coding education app – TechCrunch

 [gallery ids="2180357,2180356,2180355,2180354,2180358"]

-Now I know what you must be thinking at this point: aren’t there already dozens, maybe hundreds, of decent online coding courses and tools out in the market already?
+Now I know what you must be thinking at this point: Aren’t there already dozens, maybe hundreds, of decent online coding courses and tools out in the market already?
 Why fund Yet One More?

-Key to what Sololearn is doing is that it has taken a realistic approach: on mobile people want short bursts of content, so coding education on that platform should follow from that.
+Key to what Sololearn is doing is that it has taken a realistic approach: On mobile, people want short bursts of content, so coding education on that platform should follow from that.
 The “lessons” such as they are come in bite-size engagements, which can be run through in minutes if needed.
-Its target users are equally distributed among those who are focused on learning deeply about coding, and non-tech people who are trying to learn some specific skills for their jobs, and she said that both have taken to the format.
+Its target users are equally distributed among those who are focused on learning deeply about coding, and nontech people who are trying to learn some specific skills for their jobs, and she said that both have taken to the format.

 “Everyone was critical about the idea of learning coding on a mobile screen, so we built a compiler a few years ago,” she said.
 “But believe me, the younger generation prefers to code on mobile.
 It’s as normal as a desktop.
 You’d be amazed at the thousands of lines of code they put together, all on a phone.”

-The Duolingo-like approach to the curriculum further followed by the fact that there are no formal “teachers” but if people need help they can turn to others in the Sololearn community.
+The Duolingo-like approach to the curriculum was further followed by the fact that there are no formal “teachers”, but if people need help they can turn to others in the Sololearn community.
 Helpers are incentivized, Hyusyan said, “because they learn and they get recognition from the community.”

 “The best helpers are community influencers, experts that work with us for free and basically help everyone out.
 They are our best and most influential members,” she added.